This article was updated on August 6, 2021.

-Passively ask for reviews all the time.
-The ask doesn’t have to be said out loud.
+Passively ask customers for reviews all the time.
+The ask doesn't have to be said out loud.
 Placing signage in your brick-and-mortar location asking for reviews (or for customers to follow you on social media).
-Or, offer a simple incentive, like “Follow us on Instagram” or “Recommend us on Nextdoor” in exchange for 10-15 percent off their first purchase, or for a small freebie, like branded swag.
+Or, offer a simple incentive, like "Follow us on Instagram" or "Recommend us on Nextdoor" in exchange for 10-15 percent off their first purchase, or for a small freebie, like branded swag.
 Remember, customers are more inclined to be descriptive and thorough in their reviews if they leave them within a day or so of their experience, so look at review incentives as a way of eliciting useful and complete feedback.

 Ways to ask for positive reviews